-The nearby Wasatch Mountains – which you’ll see majestically basking in the sun from just about anywhere in the city – are full of adventure in all seasons.
+The nearby Wasatch and Oquirrh Mountains – the two ranges which you’ll see majestically basking in the sun from just about everywhere in the city – are full of adventure in all seasons.

-Yes, I said ALL seasons.
-Because when it’s snowy, there are 4 excellent ski resorts within a 45-minute drive of Salt Lake City!
-We won’t go into too much detail here, because we’ve got an entire blog post about skiing in Salt Lake City for you to read.
+During the winter, those same mountains turn into one of the best places to go skiing and snowboarding in the country.
+There are 4 excellent ski resorts within a 45-minute drive of Salt Lake City – and we’ve got an entire blog post about skiing in Salt Lake City for you to read.

 Salt Lake City has excellent coffee and food, too!

 As for food, the extensive list of brewpubs will keep you full all day long, but if still you have room we recommend a delicious Mexican meal at Red Iguana, made famous after a feature on Diners, Drive-Ins, and Dives.
 Just be sure to arrive early, or prepare to wait!

 And yes, it’s true: the food IS worth the wait.